melon de bourgogne

+melon de bourgogne

     - SAUVIGNON-BLANC, « Sélection » – IGP Val de Loire

-Cabernet-Franc is the leading red grape variety of the Loire Valley region, primarily planted around the Saumur vineyard.
+    Cabernet-Franc is the leading red grape variety of the Loire Valley, primarily planted around the Saumur vineyard.
 With its freshness, aromatic finesse, spicy aromas and notes of red berries, it produces a very pleasant, light red wine, generally less tannic than other reds.

     We have been growing Cabernet Franc since 1975.
 Today, our plots planted with old vines allow us to produce a deliciously fruity red that is both fresh and powerful, an excellent laying-down wine.